XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 I think this does not need any explaining right? 😉

 # Starting a prediction through Lioranboard Stream Deck
-This guide assumes that you know how to connect to
+This guide assumes that you know how to connect to Lioranboard through the Lioranboard Stream Deck app for android or PC.
+Once you're connected to the app it should look something like this:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2OTMzOTE1LDI0MjYyMDE5NSwtOTE1Nz
+eyJoaXN0b3J5IjpbLTE2MjcxNDg4MTksMjQyNjIwMTk1LC05MT
-AzMjQ3LC0xNjM4MTEwNDI4LC05MTU3MDMyNDcsLTgwMDc5MTc5
+U3MDMyNDcsLTE2MzgxMTA0MjgsLTkxNTcwMzI0NywtODAwNzkx
-NSwtOTI0MjIwMzA4LC0xMzM2NTM2Mzg4LDIxMDAyNTE5NzIsLT
+Nzk1LC05MjQyMjAzMDgsLTEzMzY1MzYzODgsMjEwMDI1MTk3Mi
-IyNzI2MTI1LDI2MzkwMTEwMiwtMTU1Njk2NjU1NiwxMDY0MTU4
+wtMjI3MjYxMjUsMjYzOTAxMTAyLC0xNTU2OTY2NTU2LDEwNjQx
-NzEwLC05OTI4NzQzNzMsNDQ0ODY3NDA3LC0xMTU1OTQ4NzI3LC
+NTg3MTAsLTk5Mjg3NDM3Myw0NDQ4Njc0MDcsLTExNTU5NDg3Mj
-0xMDYzNzY3NTA2LC05NDUwMDA5NDRdfQ==
+csLTEwNjM3Njc1MDYsLTk0NTAwMDk0NF19
 -->